electrickite/pacpro/README.md

 ### Production

-When running in production, the development and testing dependencies can be excluded with:
+When running in production, development and testing dependencies can be excluded
+with:

     $ composer install --no-dev